Bowers & Wilkins: 1970s

 In 1970, the ionovac-tweeter equipped P2 speakers were produced.
 They were also licensed by Sony and rebadged in Worthing to be distributed in Japan.

-Bowers decided to develop a loudspeaker wholly built in-house.
+The company decided to develop a loudspeaker wholly built in-house.
 The sizeable DM70 from 1970 combined electrostatic mid- and high range on top of a traditional bass unit.
-The distinct shape of the loudspeaker won a British Industrial Design Award.
-Good press reviews made exports start to rise.

 In 1972 a new production facility was opened in Meadow Road, Worthing.
 Housing anechoic chambers and extensive Bruel & Kjaer measurement equipment, the research team investigated phase linearity and speaker cone construction using laser interferometry.
 1972 also saw the introduction of the DM2, a three unit system, consisting of an 8-inch bass/mid-range speaker rear loaded with an acoustic line, a Celestion HF1300 tweeter, and a super tweeter.

-B&W received the Queen's Award for Export in 1973, and built programme content monitors for the BBC.

-In 1974, Kenneth Grange of Pentagram was appointed as industrial designer.

-The 1976 DM6 loudspeaker introduced Kevlar cones and phase linear filter and enclosure design.
-The Steyning research facility is opened and a PDP11/35 computer is acquired.
-The building was bought from SME Ltd, also based in Steyning.
+B&W was recognized with the Queen's Award for Export in 1973 and developed program content monitors for the BBC.
+In 1974, Kenneth Grange of Pentagram joined as an industrial designer.
+The 1976 DM6 loudspeaker incorporated Kevlar cones and introduced updates to filter and enclosure design.
+That same year, the company opened its Steyning research facility and added a PDP11/35 computer, utilizing a building previously owned by SME Ltd.

-The 1977 DM7 showed a tweeter separate from the main cabinet and a passive radiator.

-After a tenfold increase in export since 1973, the second Queen's Award for Export is awarded in 1978.

-The 801 loudspeaker, taking three years of development, was introduced in 1979.
+In 1977, the DM7 loudspeaker featured a tweeter positioned separately from the main cabinet and included a passive radiator.
+Exports grew significantly between 1973 and 1978, leading to a second Queen's Award for Export.
+The 801 loudspeaker, introduced in 1979 after three years of development, highlighted advancements in audio engineering.